Plant Food Basics

 Types of Plant Food

-Feed Your Plants in Summer?
-Yes!
+Should You Feed Your Plants in Summer?

+Absolutely!
 While some folks believe that you shouldn’t fertilize the garden in summertime, the opposite is actually true.
 After all, that’s when plants are growing most vigorously—think of them as ravenous teenagers.
 That doesn’t mean you should give them more food than the label says (that’s never a good idea), but it does mean that you’ll want to stick with a regular feeding schedule to make sure your plants are getting enough to eat.

 No matter what kind of plant food you choose or what time of year you're feeding, be sure to follow the directions on the label for the best results.
 Do that and your plants will never go hungry!